Stephan Hain

-Stephan Hain (born 27 September 1988) is a German professional footballer who plays as a striker for Regionalliga Bayern club SpVgg Unterhaching.
-A renowned goalscorer, Hain became top scorer of the 2016–17 Regionalliga season with 32 goals in 28 appearances for Unterhaching.
+Stephan Hain (born 27 September 1988) is a German former professional footballer who played as a striker.
+A prolific goalscorer, Hain became top goalscorer of the 2016–17 Regionalliga season, netting 32 goals in 28 appearances for SpVgg Unterhaching.

 Career

 Early years

 Hain was born in Zwiesel, Bavaria, and started playing football for hometown club SV 1922 Zwiesel, before moving to TSV Lindberg where he played for a year and a half.
 In November 2001, he moved to SpVgg Ruhmannsfelden, where he spent six years playing at youth level.

 FC Augsburg

 In the summer of 2007, Hain moved to FC Augsburg.
 He made his senior debut on 21 October 2007, starting in the 2.
 Bundesliga match against Erzgebirge Aue before being replaced by Anton Makarenko in the 62nd minute of a 3–0 away loss.
 He would go on to play more frequently during the 2009–10 season, scoring three goals in 16 games.
 In the first half of the 2010–11 season, he improved his goal tally and made it into the starting lineup.
 During the 2010–11 winter break, Hain extended his contract until 2013.
 He scored the winning 2–1 goal against FSV Frankfurt on 8 May 2011 which secured Augsburg's promotion to the Bundesliga.
 On 28 January 2012, in a game against 1.
 FC Kaiserslautern, he scored 20 seconds after coming on as a substitute.
 This became the fastest goal scored for a substitute in the Bundesliga, equalling the record set by Dave Mitchell in 1986.